dietercastel/SAE/README.md

 //... (sets the encrypted cookie and) sends the response. res.send();
 ```
+*IMPORTANT NOTE*: Don't use `req.csession["expiresAbsolutelyAt"]`, nor `req.cession["csessionLogID"]`.
+Both are used internally in SAE.
+Changing these will lead to unexpected behaviour!

 ### res.sae.sendNewSession(req, res, sessionData, sendData)
 Creates a new client-session with the given sessionData and sends the given sendData.
 This function should be used when a user succesfully authenticates for the first time.
 The encrypted cookie used to do this serves as authentication cookie for subsequent requests.
 This call ends the processing of a request like res.send(sendData) would do.
 Because this function changes state it should only be used in a POST method route.
 An error will be thrown otherwise.